dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/api-v2/json-ld.md

 This is done in a `Future`, because the processing of JSON-LD input could in itself involve sending messages to responders.

-Each request message class (in this case `CreateValueRequestV2`) has a companion object that implements the `KnoraJsonLDRequestReaderV2` trait:
+Each request message case class (in this case `CreateValueRequestV2`) has a companion object that implements the `KnoraJsonLDRequestReaderV2` trait:

 @@snip [KnoraRequestV2.scala]($src$/org/knora/webapi/messages/v2/responder/KnoraRequestV2.scala) { #KnoraJsonLDRequestReaderV2 }

-This means that the companion object has a method `fromJsonLD` that takes a `JsonLDDocument` and returns an instance of the companion object.
+This means that the companion object has a method `fromJsonLD` that takes a `JsonLDDocument` and returns an instance of the case class.
 The `fromJsonLD` method can use the functionality of the `JsonLDDocument` data structure for extracting and validating the content of the request.
 For example, `JsonLDObject.requireStringWithValidation` gets a required member of a JSON-LD object, and validates it using a function